To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 several hundred miles southwest of San Diego.
 The frogmen arrived a short time later by helicopter and

-are attaching an orange floatation colar around our Command Module.
+attached an orange floatation collar around our command module.

 I remember telling Owen and Jack that I was real proud of the

-fact that we had giving everything we had to give for the last 59 days.
+fact that we had given everything we had to give for the last 59 days.

 We had done as much as it was humanly possible for us to do, to make our mission a success.